7 best Wireshark alternatives for Mac (packet capture & Wi-Fi analyzers)

 Is tcpdump the same as Wireshark?

-To run Wireshark on Mac Terminal:
+To run Wireshark on the Mac Terminal:

-1. Use Homebrew to install Wireshark and Tshark: brew install wireshark.
+1. Use Homebrew to install Wireshark and tshark: brew install wireshark.

 2. Open Terminal and run the following command to start capturing packets: sudo tshark -i en0 -w output.pcap.